Sneberje

 Sneberje ([ˈsneːbɛɾjɛ]; in older sources also Snebrje) is a formerly independent settlement in the northeast part of the capital Ljubljana in central Slovenia.
 It is part of the traditional region of Upper Carniola and is now included with the rest of the municipality in the Central Slovenia Statistical Region.

 Geography

-Sneberje is a linear settlement on an terrace above the Sava River along the road from Zalog.
+Sneberje is a linear settlement on a terrace above the Sava River along the road from Zalog.
 The settlement extends east to the edge of Zgornja Zadobrova and southwest to Hrastje.
 The soil is gravely, becoming loamy to the north towards the Sava.
 Fields lie south of the settlement.

 Name

 Sneberje was attested in written sources in 1359 as Zzomebryach and in 1363 as Sewemriach.
 The etymology of the name is unclear.
 Proposed reconstructions from *sěnoberьje and *sěnoberъ 'gathering hay' have been rejected for historical and linguistic reasons.
 A hypothetical etymology is derivation from *(pri) sin’ejemъ vyrьjě 'at the blue pool', referring to its location near the Sava River.